breakds/basicl/README.md

-basicl
+Basicl
 ======

-Basic algorithms and utilities for common lisp
+Utilities for Common Lisp